WordPress Recommended Hosting – Proven and Best Price (Shared, VPS, Cloud)

 dog meme with code

 Because if it’s not, you have to be the world’s top geek to work with the thing.
-With managed hosting, you get easy to use control panel and everything you need comes pre-installed for you.
+With managed hosting, you get an easy-to-use control panel and everything you need comes pre-installed for you.

 The Unmanaged server comes with nothing but the operating system, you are on your own, and you have to install even the basic stuff like PHP.